Code-Institute-Submissions/will23JD-Ribbit_SepResub/README.md

 **This is done using a model from bootstrap that is activated when a user tries to delete something**

 5. Up or down voting a discussion
-    * The user must be sign in
+    * The user must be signed in
     * The user can only up or down vote a discussion **This is done with True and Flase statments in the views.py file**